-The global cell counting market size was reached at USD 8.68 billion in 2022 and is expected to hit around USD 19.63 billion by 2032, poised to grow at a CAGR of 8.5% during the forecast period from 2023 to 2032.
+The global cell counting market size surpassed USD 8.68 billion in 2022 and is projected to rise to USD 19.63 billion by 2032, anticipated to grow at a CAGR of 8.5 percent during the projection period from 2023 to 2032.

 |Growth Rate from 2023 to 2032||CAGR of 8.5%|

 |Largest Market||North America|

 |Forecast Period||2023 to 2032|

 |Regions Covered||North America, Europe, Asia-Pacific, Latin America, and Middle East & Africa|

 The number of biotechnology and biopharmaceutical industries has grown internationally.
 Several pharmaceutical companies have made significant financial investments in cellular fermentation for the production of medications during both the R&D and production phases, including Pfizer, Novartis, Eli Lilly, and others.
 In batch manufacturing, downstream processing, and other stages of these processes, cell counting is an essential step.
 The need for cell counting is growing among all end users concurrently as a result of a number of R&D-level projects.

 The availability of automated instruments and high-throughput flow cytometry, as well as the creation of better solutions, have further boosted the market's products' dependability and sped up adoption.
 Since blood cell counting has been recognized as crucial for diagnosing a variety of ailments, the market is likewise expected to grow rapidly over the next years.
 Consequently, it is anticipated that throughout the course of the projection period, the growth of the biotechnology and biopharmaceutical sectors as well as advancements in the available tools will drive market growth.